 - Conceptual sophistication and intellectual depth and thoroughness

 - Clarity of thought and excellent writing abilities

 - Commitment to contributing to the IIS or its related institutions and constituencies

 Successful candidates are selected by the IIS Scholarships Committee.
-Applications are due on 30 April (every year).
-Applications reviews usually take place in May.
-Shortlisted candidates may be called for an interview in June 2015.
-The successful candidate will receive notice by late June/early July 2015.
+Applications are due on 31 March (every year).
+Applications reviews usually take place in April.
+Shortlisted candidates may be called for an interview in mid/late April.
+The successful candidate will receive notice by mid/late May.
 No legal entitlement shall be constituted by applying to the programme.
 As a matter of policy, the Institute does not disclose reasons for rejecting an application.

 There is great want of research in areas that are traditionally considered part of Islamic Studies.
 Among these, the most relevant to the Institute’s research needs are: